-- The nursing administration component (18 credits) provides an opportunity to acquire knowledge and skills necessary to administer/manage rural/under-served primary care agencies, home health care, and other health care agencies or units.
+- The nursing administration component (18 credit hours) provides an opportunity to acquire knowledge and skills necessary to administer/manage rural/under-served primary care agencies, home health care, and other health care agencies or units.

-- The nursing education component (18 credits) provides an opportunity to apply advanced nursing knowledge to nursing education and to develop competency in the areas of educator, scholar and collaborator.
+- The nursing education component (21 credit hours) provides an opportunity to apply advanced nursing knowledge to nursing education and to develop competency in the areas of educator, scholar and collaborator.

-3. The elective component (3 credits) for the NE and (6 credits) NA areas of emphasis allows students to choose one of four options: 1) thesis, 2) role development courses in teaching, or 3) elective courses related to the student’s area of interest, or 4) organizational dynamics or financial strategies in administration.
+3. The elective component (3 credit hours) for the NE and (6 credit hours) NA areas of emphasis allows students to choose one of four options: 1) thesis, 2) role development courses in teaching, or 3) elective courses related to the student’s area of interest, or 4) organizational dynamics or financial strategies in administration.

 Graduates of the MSN-Nursing Administration area of emphasis are eligible to take the ANCC Certification Examination for Nursing Administration or Nursing Administration, Advanced depending on their experience and stage of professional development.
 The MSN-Nursing Education graduates are eligible to take the NLN Certification Nurse Educator Exam depending on their experience.